nlsfi/beta-karttakuva.maanmittauslaitos.fi/README.md

 This repository contains source code for demos available at https://beta-karttakuva.maanmittauslaitos.fi

 ## National Land Survey of Finland Background Map as Vector Tiles
 Proof-of-Concept vector tile map covering Finland.
-This is a summer-of-code project by @Postilaatikko JSON map specification available at https://beta-karttakuva.maanmittauslaitos.fi/vtbasemaps/data/NLSbasemapWithRaster.json Source code for the mapbox demo pages (frontpage, mbMap.html) are being prepared for github release These demos are up-to-date js projects with npm, webpack build etc.
+This is a summer-of-code project by @Postilaatikko.

+JSON map specification available at https://beta-karttakuva.maanmittauslaitos.fi/vtbasemaps/data/NLSbasemapWithRaster.json Source code for the mapbox demo pages (frontpage, mbMap.html) are being prepared for github release.

+These demos are up-to-date js projects with npm, webpack build etc.

 ## Vector Tile Demos ##